Inedo/inedo-docs/Content/proget/feeds/vsix/howto-vsix-consume.md

 Currently, Visual Studio Code does not support private galleries, despite there being a [request](https://github.com/microsoft/vscode/issues/21839) for it that has been open since 2017.
 You can still upload extensions to a VSIX feed, but users will need to manually download them and then import them into their Visual Studio Code.

-To download, navigate to a version of the package and select "Download Package"
+To download, navigate to a version of the package and select "Download Extension".

 ![download](/resources/docs/proget-vsix-downloadpackage.png){height="" width="50%"}